wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 # Use Persistent Azure Disks for mongodb database
 In this example we will explore how to use already existing Azure disks as a Kubernetes volume in an AKS Cluster and use it to store the monogdb files.
-We will create 2 Managed Disks in Azure for the monogodb and mount them to the DB pod.
-We will then import the monogdb data into the Azure disks and then validate the data by attching the disks to a fresh DB pod.
+We will create 2 Managed Disks and place the mongodb data and config files on the mounted Azure disks.
+Finally we will delete the pod and recreate it and attach the same Azure disks which hold mongodb data files and see that the data is persistent.

 NOTE: All the commands given below can be executed either on the Azure Shell or the CentOS jumpbox.

 ## Delete existing deployments
-We will starrt with deleting all the existing deployments and making sure that the DB, WEB and API pods are not running.
+We will start with deleting all the existing deployments and making sure that the DB, WEB and API pods are not running.
 ```
 [root@CentoS01 helper-files]# kubectl delete deployments --all
 deployment.extensions "heroes-api-deploy" deleted